Few-shot Object Localization: Introduction

 \section{Introduction}

-\IEEEPARstart{O}{bject} localization \cite{OLOverall1, OLOverall2, CSVT4}, a fundamental task in computer vision, has witnessed remarkable progress, propelled by the advent of deep learning techniques.
-The precise object localization within images holds critical significance across various applications, including autonomous vehicles \cite{AutoCar}, surveillance systems \cite{OLSS}, medical image analysis \cite{li2024multi, OLMI}, and crowd management \cite{CSVT5}.
-Despite the strides made in this field, existing methods predominantly rely on the availability of abundant labeled data to train models with high accuracy.
-However, the acquisition of such labeled datasets in real-world scenarios often poses formidable challenges, owing to the associated expenses and time constraints.
-In response to this challenges, few-shot learning emerges as a promising paradigm to alleviate the dependence on extensive labeled datasets \cite{FSLOverall11, FSLOverall12, FSLOverall2}.
-By enabling models to learn from a limited number of labeled examples, few-shot learning presents a compelling way to enhance generalization capabilities.
-This method proves particularly advantageous in scenarios where the availability of substantial labeled data becomes impractical or unfeasible.
+\IEEEPARstart{O}{bject} localization \cite{OLOverall1, OLOverall2, TMM4}, a fundamental task in computer vision, has witnessed remarkable progress propelled by deep learning techniques.
+Precise object localization within images is critically important across various applications, including autonomous vehicles \cite{AutoCar}, surveillance systems \cite{OLSS}, medical image analysis \cite{li2024multi, OLMI}, and crowd management \cite{TMM5}.
+Despite significant advancements, existing methods predominantly rely on abundant labeled data to train high-accuracy models.
+However, acquiring such labeled datasets in real-world scenarios often poses formidable challenges due to associated expenses and time constraints.
+In response to these challenges, few-shot learning has emerged as a promising paradigm to reduce dependence on extensive labeled datasets \cite{FSLOverall11, FSLOverall12, FSLOverall2}.
+By enabling models to learn from a limited number of labeled examples, few-shot learning enhances generalization capabilities, proving particularly advantageous in scenarios where substantial labeled data is impractical or unfeasible.

-Nevertheless, the integration of few-shot learning and object localization remains unexplored.
-To bridge this research gap, this paper first introduces the Few-Shot Object Localization (FSOL) task.
-In contrast to few-shot object counting tasks \cite{FSCTask} that primarily focus on quantity analysis, FSOL emphasizes not only recognizing objects but also providing accurate positional information within the image.
-By focusing on a limited number of labeled support samples, FSOL aims to achieve a generalized object localization capability across diverse scenarios.
-As shown in Fig. \ref{intro-task}, during the training phase, the model learns from labeled support samples of known categories.
-Subsequently, during the testing phase, the model demonstrates a remarkable capacity to extend its knowledge to new categories, significantly enhancing its overall generalization and adaptability.
+With the advances in few-shot learning, accurate object localization without a large amount of labeled data is achievable yet unexplored.
+Consequently, we further explore object localization under few-shot settings, namely, when given an image with only a few samples labeled, locating other same-category samples solely with the assistance of the labeled ones.
+We term this problem the Few-Shot Object Localization (FSOL) task.
+Unlike few-shot object counting tasks \cite{FSCTask} that primarily focus on quantity analysis, FSOL emphasizes recognizing objects and providing accurate positional information within images.
+As illustrated in Fig. \ref{intro-task}, the model learns from labeled support samples of known categories during the training phase.
+In the testing phase, the model demonstrates a remarkable ability to generalize to new categories, significantly enhancing its overall adaptability and performance.